daytonaio/content/guides/20241219_guide_Run_LLM_with_Ollama_inside_Daytona_workspace.md

 Large Language Models (LLMs) are revolutionizing industries with their powerful capabilities.
 Using Ollama to harness these models in a robust, reproducible development environment can significantly improve productivity.

-This guide demonstrates how to set up and run LLM with ollama inside Daytona workspace.
+This guide demonstrates how to set up and run LLM with Ollama inside Daytona workspace.

 ## TL;DR